Dear reader of ADxS.org, please excuse the disruption.

 Acute (short-term) stress increases the dopamine level in the PFC 34

-In contrast, chronic severe stress reduced the dopamine level in the PFC3 and led to a loss of dopaminergic cells in the hypothalamus, VTA and substantia nigra, as well as to a loss of noradrenergic cells in the locus coeruleus.5 As a result, the dopamine level in the striatum decreased by around 40 % in weeks 4 and 8.
-Serotonin was reduced by 25 % in the striatum after 4 weeks and by 15 % after 8 weeks.
+In contrast, chronic severe stress reduced the dopamine level in the PFC3 and led to a loss of dopaminergic cells in the hypothalamus, VTA and substantia nigra, as well as to a loss of noradrenergic cells in the locus coeruleus.5 Consequences were a reduction of dopamine levels in the striatum by around 40 % at weeks 4 and 8 and a reduction of serotonin levels in the striatum by 25 % at 4 weeks and 15 % at 8 weeks.

 Against this background, it is hardly surprising that chronic stress causes very similar symptoms to ADHD, which is also characterized by a lack of dopamine.

 Chronic stress can reduce the sensitivity of receptors (downregulation).
 The desensitization of cortisol receptors leads to impaired stress regulation and is associated with ADHD.
-Further consequences of chronic stress are changes in gene expression, the neurotoxicity of stress hormones and the atrophy of certain areas of the brain.
+Other consequences of chronic stress include changes in gene expression, the neurotoxicity of stress hormones and the atrophy of certain areas of the brain.
 The hippocampus in particular is very susceptible to this, which impairs stress control and memory.

 Chronic stress causes increased BDNF levels in the VTA/nucleus accumbens and reduced levels in the hippocampus.
 BDHF is important for the neuroplasticity of the brain.